 I want to travel back home and study online, do I need to change my enrolment for T2, 2020? [updated 24 June]

 No, you don’t need to change your enrolment.
-If you intend to study in Australia in Trimester 2 (T2) 2020, in most cases you can remain in your campus courses and study online in your home country.
+If you intend to study in Australia in Trimester 2 (T2, 2020), in most cases, you can remain in your on-campus units and study online.
 Please know that if you do decide to travel home, you may not be able to return to Australia until the travel restrictions are lifted, and we have no indication yet as to when that may be.

-If as part of your course you are required to complete placements or other activities which must be conducted in Australia, you may be unable to go home.
+If, as part of your course, you are required to complete placements or other activities such as an internship, which must be completed in Australia, you may not be able to go home.
 Students enrolled in courses such as Nursing, Midwifery, Optometry, Medicine and Vision Science, Biomedicine, Education, will need to discuss their options with a Student Adviser.
 Check with Student Central if you have these types of units scheduled.
 This means that if you are planning to return home to study online, you need to select units for T2, 2020 that do not have any compulsory on-campus requirements such as placements or internships.

-Will Deakin maintain my Confirmation of enrolment (CoE) if I change all T1 2020 enrolled units to online mode?
+Will Deakin maintain my Confirmation of Enrolment (CoE) if I change all T2, 2020 enrolled units to online study mode? [updated 124 June]

 The university regulator, TEQSA (Tertiary Education Quality and Standards Agency), will allow student visa holders to enrol in wholly online study, including when this will exceed the allowable one third (or equivalent) online learning for the course of study.
-These arrangements relate to T1, 2020 only.
+These arrangements relate to T1 and T2, 2020 only.
 Read more about the TEQSA arrangements.

-I’m an international student, can I enrol in less than 4 credit points/ units? [updated 24 June]
+As an international student, can I enrol in less than 4 credit points/ units? [updated 24 June]

 Certain student visa holders can work for more than 40 hours per fortnight to support the supply of essential goods and services for Australians if they are: